Itchy Eyes: Symptoms, Causes & Treatment in Denver

 It is important to avoid rubbing or itching your eyes as much as possible when you experience any discomfort.
 Rubbing your eyes forcefully can be extremely damaging to them, especially if the cause of your itchiness is a foreign object in your eye.
 Rubbing may cause you to accidentally scratch the cornea of the eye which can lead to serious issues.

-Nasal allergies are frequently the underlying cause of constant sneezing, so treating your allergies can help eliminate your symptoms.
+Allergies are frequently the underlying cause of constant itchy eyes, so treating your allergies can help eliminate your symptoms.
 It is important to be tested for allergies to determine your exact triggers, and then work with an ENT doctor to determine the best allergy treatment.
-We frequently recommend sublingual immunotherapy or allergy drops to our patients to stop sneezing and other allergy symptoms.
+Oral antihistamine pills may help relieve itchy eye symptoms in the short term by blocking the histamine chemical, but these can be expensive and frustrating to take constantly.
+We frequently recommend sublingual immunotherapy or allergy drops to our patients to help stop itchy eyes, sneezing and other allergy symptoms.
 These simple, customized drops are used daily at home to treat your allergies and keep new allergies from developing.

 One of the best ways to keep from sneezing from exposure to irritants is to avoid things that trigger this reaction.
 You can make some simple changes in your home to reduce irritants, like using fragrance free detergents and body products, or cutting and cleaning a pet’s hair more frequently.
 Changing the filters in your filtration system frequently may also help prevent irritants like smoke and pollen from entering and lingering in the home.
 If you wear contact lenses, you may want to see your eye doctor to determine if the type of lenses you wear are irritating your eyes.